BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 ### 3. Fixed main navigation bar

-In case people get lost in the website structure, they should always be able to get back to homepage easily.
+The navigation bar should include the portal name, logo and the most important links.
+It allows users switching between tabs to know where they are and how to get to the most important pages on the portal.

 <div class="image-container">